Up to 50% off sofas & mattresses — limited‑time deals.

 Which Flexsteel sofa felt best for lower-back support during long TV nights?

-Henry scored highest for back support in our testing because the lumbar and headrest controls made it easier to keep a stable curve instead of sliding into a slouch.
+Henry scored highest for back support in our testing because the lumbar and headrest controls made it easier to hold a supported posture instead of sliding into a slouch.

 Is a console sofa like Carter practical as a main living-room sofa?

-It’s practical for organized TV and gaming setups, but less ideal for hosting three adults comfortably or for curling up across the middle.
+It is practical for organized TV and gaming setups, but it is less ideal for hosting three adults comfortably or for curling up across the middle.

 Which model fit a wider range of heights without needing pillows?